Do You Travel by Foot in Honolulu?

 Do Pedestrians Always Have the Right of Way?

 Pedestrians should only cross the street at crosswalks or marked traffic intersections.
 They should also wait until they see the signal to proceed.
-That said, drivers also must watch for pedestrians and can be held liable for an accident even if a pedestrian was jaywalking.
+That said, drivers also must watch for pedestrians and can be held liable for an accident even if a pedestrian is jaywalking.

 Talk to a Pedestrian Accident Lawyer in Honolulu Today

-Glenn Honda
+Glenn T. Honda

 For over 29 years, attorney Glenn Honda has helped people injured in accidents throughout Hawaii get the best outcome for their case, whether it’s maximizing their settlement, or balancing costs and risks vs. putting the whole experience behind them.
 As the founding attorney of the Recovery Law Center, he is passionate about helping his clients with their physical, emotional and financial recovery.
 Mr. Honda will fight to get you coverage for your medical bills, lost wages, damaged property and other costs related to your accident.

-Get Your Free Consulation
+Get Your Free Consultation

 Video Chat Checkbox